arturs-lab/verilog/README.md

 divides incoming frequency by rate and then by 2.
 Outputs current division count for daisychaining

 # seven_seg
-ddriver for displaying BCD on 7 segment display
+driver for displaying BCD on 7 segment display

+# rotary_enc
+driver for reading rotary encoder.
+Also outputs a pulse on value update.
+Clock input should be 10kHz or less